harshalkore/task_list_application/README.md

 # Task List Applicaiton

-• Built a front-end task list application using HTML, CSS and JavaScript.
+Built a front-end task list application using HTML, CSS, and JavaScript with dynamic DOM updates, event handling for task management, local storage for data persistence, and a user-friendly light/dark mode toggle.
-• Utilized JavaScript to dynamically update the DOM based on user interactions.
-• Implemented event handling for task management (add, complete, delete).
-• Implemented local storage to save task data between sessions.
-• Included a user-friendly light/dark mode toggle.

 Screenshots of the Web Page are attached below: